 7.1 For Products which the Client has licensed and has paid the relevant Maintenance fees, the vendor will from time to time, supply at no additional charge, new software versions and upgrades as they are made available.
 The Client is also entitled to receive software updates, patches and fixes at no additional charge.

 7.2 Any Services associated with installation and/or upgrading of software, including the re-application or modification of Customisations are provided on a standard chargeable basis.

 8. Independent Contractor Status

 8.1 The parties hereto are independent contractors.
 Nothing in this Agreement shall be deemed to create any form of partnership, principal-agent relationship, employer-employee relationship, or joint venture between the parties hereto.

-9.1 Hold harmless and defend Client from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by Client and for which Client provides notice to PA within thirty (30) days of such claim which relate to the violation and infringement of any third party’s copyright or proprietary rights (“Relevant Breach”) arising in the provision of Services or PA Products.
+9.1 Subject to clauses 9.2, 9.3 and 10 hereof, PA agrees to indemnify, hold harmless and defend Client from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by Client and for which Client provides notice to PA within thirty (30) days of such claim which relate to the violation and infringement of any third party’s copyright or proprietary rights (“Relevant Breach”) arising in the provision of Services or PA Products.